 Do you enjoy podcasts yet?
 Here are 8 benefits of podcasts and why listening to them can greatly add to your life.

-Thousands of quality top podcasts are regularly being recorded that either inform or entertain their audiences, and they can all be listened to in any type of environment you could think of.
-Learn six big reasons podcasts make great additions to your life.
+Thousands of top quality podcasts are regularly being recorded that either inform or entertain their audiences, and they can all be listened to in any type of environment you could think of.

-Podcasts are by and large offered for free.
-Audiobooks can be purchased for about $15 apiece, usually delivering somewhere between eight and twenty hours worth of listening.
+Podcasts are, by and large, offered for free.
+Audiobooks can be purchased for about $15 apiece, usually delivering between eight and twenty hours of listening.

 2. You can listen to them anywhere

 You probably can’t watch a TV show while you’re biking.
 Nor can you play a video game as you’re looking at groceries.
 A listening device and some earbuds, though, can follow you anywhere.